"Master? You're spacing out a little."

 - In Castlevania: Symphony of the Night, Alucard's idle animation works with one of his familiars: he stands in a relaxed, yet regal pose (all the hip young(-ish) vampires do it), and she lands on his shoulder.
 If he moves even an inch, she falls, complete with "Oof!" (but she doesn't hit the ground, being a fairy).

 - Castlevania: Order of Ecclesia does this with the Owl familiar.

 - In the Updated Re-release of Symphony, you could also equip Alucard with a specific accessory to make the fairy sing a song for you while she's sitting on his shoulder.

 - Most of the later games in the series have "poses" for the characters triggered by holding up on the d-pad.
 Castlevania: Portrait of Ruin has additional idle animations if you press it long enough.

 - For example, in Portrait of Ruin, holding up for ten seconds with Jonathan will make him do a MJ spin complete with hip thrust while with Charlotte it has her do a sexy spin and chest thrust toward the camera (If you're getting any ideas remember, she's 16).
 Holding down the button longer has them do another variation of their pose but after a while they become visually bored and return back to their normal stance.

 - In La-Mulana, when the game is paused, Lemeza sits down, eats curry, and falls asleep.
 Since you can pause in mid-jump, you can use this to defy the laws of physics.
-It's also the way to solve a certain puzzle.
+It's also the way to solve certain puzzles.

 - In Psychonauts, Raz will do his victory dance in slow motion—in certain places.
 In others, he'll take a bow, dance along with the level music, or other unique things.
 He'll even interact with some of the items he can hold — the best involves the rolling pin item from the Milkman Conspiracy.